esayyari/DiscoVista/README.md

 # DiscoVista

-DiscoVista (Discordance Visualization Tool) is a software package for visualizing phylogenetic discordance.
+DiscoVista (Discordance Visualization Tool) is a commandline software package for visualizing phylogenetic discordance.
 The package is writtent by Erfan Sayyari and Siavash Mirarab.

 ## INSTALLATION: